In the past I would often get asked if it was possible to live in Bangkok on a 30,000 baht salary?

 There are of course plenty of teachers here earning far more than 40,000 baht (and plenty of teachers making less) but 40K is the amount we're going to play with.

 We're not concerning ourselves here with teaching in rural Thailand, where according to many old hands, "money goes much further" and "you can live very well on 30,000 baht a month" etc.

 I have no experience of living and working out in the sticks so I'm in no position to judge.
-I've been in Bangkok for almost 30 years - most of my adult life in fact - and for fifteen of those years I was an English teacher.
+I've been in Bangkok for over 30 years - most of my adult life in fact - and for fifteen of those years I was an English teacher.
 Bangkok is really all I know.

 In all those years I spent standing in front of a whiteboard, I very rarely worked for a fixed monthly salary.
 I mostly worked for language schools that paid by the hour and I supplemented it with corporate work (also hourly paid)